 - Numbers 10-20; Count to 100 by Ones and Tens

 - Analyzing, Comparing, and Composing Shapes

-Science: Scholastic Science Spin is a magazine with project based learning which incorporate children's literature, student recording journals, experiments and inquiry.
+Science: Scholastic Science Spin is a magazine with project based learning which incorporates children's literature, student recording journals, experiments and inquiry.
 Please visit http://sciencespin-k1.scholastic.com/ for more information.

 - Physical Sciences

 Lunch/Recess: 10:50-11:41 am Free breakfast/lunch menus are posted on Hitchschool.org

 Dibels/TRC (BOY, MOY, EOY) First Sound Fluency (FSF), Letter Naming Fluency (LNF), Nonsense Word Fluency (NWF)

 - NWEA MPG Assessment Math (MOY, EOY)